“In order to succeed, we must first believe that we can.”

 This year, as always at Seymour Park Community Primary School, we will work incredibly hard to achieve the best we can.
 Determination, perseverance, and a Growth Mindset will be at the center of every learning task that we do - not to mention having lots of FUN!

-Miss Baskeyfield, Mrs. Codling, Mr. Holstein, and Mrs. Spencer-Davies are here to guide you through your learning journey in year 6 and our teaching assistants in Y6 are Mrs. Murray, Mrs. Warren, and Mrs. Eppleston.
+Miss Baskeyfield, Mr. Holstein, and Mrs. Spencer-Davies are here to guide you through your learning journey in year 6 and our teaching assistants in Y6 are Mrs. Murray and Mrs. Warren.
 We are all here to help you to achieve the absolute best that you can and to make sure that you are as happy as possible throughout the course of the year.

 We hope you enjoy looking at all of the fun and exciting activities that you will undertake as part of your learning journey at Seymour Park Community Primary School.
 We very much hope that your last year at our amazing school will be a fun and exciting one!